 The School of Nursing at the Brooks College of Health offers four (4) tracks Doctor of Nursing Practice (DNP).
 These tracks include the post-MSN DNP for those holding active certification in a designated specialty who wish to complete the clinical doctorate as well as BSN-DNP tracks for those who wish to become Family Nurse Practitioners or Certified Registered Nurses Anesthetists.
-In Fall 2016, the School of Nursing will also begin offering a post-MSN DNP for those who wish to complete a DNP and obtain certification as a Psych-Mental Health Nurse Practitioner (PMHNP).
-Additional details regarding our newest track are available on the designated program page through the below link.
+In Fall 2016, the School of Nursing began offering a post-MSN DNP for those who wish to complete a DNP and obtain certification as a Psych-Mental Health Nurse Practitioner (PMHNP).
+Details regarding each of our DNP tracks are available through the below links.

 The nursing program is fully accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Florida Board of Nursing.